On Kernel Method-Based Connectionist Models and Supervised Deep Learning Without Backpropagation: Experiments

-From Table \ref{table2a}, we see that the performance of kMLP is on par with some of the most popular and most mature deep architectures.
-In particular, the greedily-trained kMLPs compared favorably with their direct NN equivalents, i.e., the MLPs, even though neither batch normalization nor dropout was used for the former.
-These results also validate our earlier theoretical results on the layer-wise learning algorithm, showing that it indeed has the potential to be a substitute for BP with an equivalent optimality guarantee.
-Results in Table \ref{table2b} further demonstrate the effectiveness of the greedy learning scheme.
+Results in Table \ref{table2} validate the effectiveness of our layer-wise algorithm.
 For both the single-hidden-layer and the two-hidden-layer kMLPs, the layer-wise algorithm consistently outperformed BP.
-It is worth noting that the proposed acceleration trick, despite being extremely simple, is clearly very effective and even produced models outperforming the original ones.
+The layer-wise method is also much faster than BP.
+In fact, it is practically impossible to use BP to train kMLP with more than two hidden layers without any acceleration method due to the computational complexity involved.
+Moreover, it is worth noting that the proposed acceleration trick is clearly very effective despite its simplicity and even produced models outperforming the original ones, which may be due to its regularization effect.
 This shows that kMLP together with the greedy learning scheme can be of practical interest even when dealing with the massive data sets in today's machine learning.

-Last but not least, we argue that it is the practical aspects that makes the greedy learning framework promising.
-Namely, this framework of learning makes deep architectures more transparent and intuitive, which can serve as a tentative step toward more interpretable, easy-to-understand models with strong expressive power.
-Also, new design paradigms are now possible under the layer-wise framework.
-For example, each layer can now be ``debugged'' individually.
-Moreover, since learning becomes increasingly simple for the upper layers as the representations become more and more well-behaved, these layers are usually very easy to set up and also converge very fast during training.
+From Table \ref{table3}, we see that the performance of kMLP is on par with some of the most popular and most mature deep architectures.
+In particular, the greedily-trained kMLPs compared favorably with their direct NN equivalents, i.e., the MLPs, even though neither batch normalization nor dropout was used for the former.